 - You’re a cash buyer

-Don’t get too carried away if your bid is accepted.
-This is just the beginning of the house purchase process.
+Don’t get too carried away if your bid is accepted, as this is just the beginning of the house purchase process.
 Ask the agent to take the property off the market.
 But be aware that there’s no legal requirement to do so.
 To ensure you get the home of your dreams, you need to act quickly.

 The seller’s agent will create a document stating the property is sold “subject to survey and contract.”
 You’ll have a limited amount of time to get your mortgage, house sale (if applicable) and legal arrangements in order.

 And don’t forget: in England and Wales, the seller can accept a higher offer without legal impediment.
-So-called gazumping is still an issue.
+However, so-called gazumping is still an issue.
 Plan for this eventuality just in case the worst happens.